alexle/alexle.github.com/posts/my-vimrc.markdown

 </font>
 </div>

 Finally, this last macro allows me to toggle between my coding sessions and my writing sessions.
 When writing, I prefer a lighter colorscheme (color morning) and smaller width window for readability (columns=90).
 I also set my text to wrap (setlocal wrap) so my text doesn't run off the window.
-Since wrap is enabled, the movement keys don't work as efficiently, so the gk, gj, g0, g$ allows the cursor to move similarly to before.
+Since wrap is enabled, the movement keys don't work as intuitively, so gk, gj, g0, and g$ allow the cursor to move similarly to before.

 All in all, my favorite .vimrc settings increase the comfort of using the editor and add a little fun utility for the lazy side in me.
 I've found them extremely useful and hope they can be the same for you.